-I was a member of the arts and social change company Big hART from 2004-2014 where I was Creative Producer of the award winning Ngapartji Ngapartji project and worked on Knot@Home, Radio Holiday, Drive, Northcott Narratives and Namatjira among other projects with this amazing company.
+I was part of the arts and social change company Big hART from 2004-2014 where I was Creative Producer of the Ngapartji Ngapartji project and worked on Knot@Home, Radio Holiday, Drive, Northcott Narratives and Namatjira among many other projects across the company.

-I’ve also worked in a number of roles on documentary films including; producer of Nothing Rhymes with Ngapartji production manager on the drama shoot for Coniston: Telling It True and director of Queen of the Desert.
+On the film front I am Producer of Nothing Rhymes with Ngapartji, THE ISLAND and Island of the Hungry Ghosts, Production Manager on the drama shoot for Coniston: Telling It True and Director of Queen of the Desert.

-I recently spent two and a half years working as part of the outreach team on Naomi Klein and Avi Lewis’ project This Changes Everything and am currently collaborating with filmmaker Gabrielle Brady on her feature documentary film ISLAND.
+Between 2014-2016 I spent two and a half years working as the Global Impact & Distribution Producer on Naomi Klein and Avi Lewis’ project This Changes Everything.

 With two dear collaborators I cofounded the Something Somewhere Film Festival in Mparntwe and we’re always talking about where it might pop up next….

 Nothing I’ve done has ever been a solo project, I find great joy in and learn so much from collaborations with others.
 Continually exploring how we can best live with and care for each other is always essential work, but feels even more critical as the challenges of climate change and inequality ramp up.
 I feel grateful to be able to make creative works that contribute to movements for justice.

 I recognise that sovereignty was never ceded and so-called Australia always was, and always will be, Aboriginal and Torres Strait Islander land.
 I actively contribute to Pay the Rent Castlemaine and support landback initiatives.